-Alongside this release, estimates of changes in income inequality in FYE 2019 are presented in Household income inequality, UK: Financial year ending 2019 (provisional).
+Alongside this release, estimates of changes in income inequality in financial year ending 2020 are presented in a separate bulletin:Nôl i'r tabl cynnwys

 This bulletin looks at two measures of people's household disposable income: median and mean.
 Both measures are equivalised, meaning that they take into account that households with more people will need a higher income to achieve the same standard of living as households with fewer members.
 They are also measured before accounting for housing costs.